A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 As an important particular case, consider $b>a$ and $C>0$.
 Consider first the long exact sequence \eqref{eq:LES_in_filtered_HF} with $a<b<b+C$, and then with $a<a+C<b+C$.
 We obtain

 The composition of the upper inclusion with the lower quotient is called \emph{inclusion-quotient morphism}:

-We usually omit the Hamiltonian $H$, the window $(a,b]$ and the shift $C$, denoting this morphism directly by $\Phi$.
+We usually omit the Hamiltonian $H$, the window $(a,b]$ and the shift $C$, denoting this morphism directly by $\Phi$, since this information is contained in the domain and range of the map.
 Also, we denote by $(a,b]+C$ the interval $(a+C,b+C]$.
-By construction, the inclusion-quotient morphism maps the classes corresponding to chains with action in $(a,b]\cap(a+C,b+C]$ to themselves, and the ones with action outside this sub-interval to zero.
-Here, by action of a chain we mean the maximum action of a generator appearing in that chain.